Thursday, January 16, 2025

 Who would vote for Kamala Harris?

-According to the latest numbers, Kamala Harris received over 74 million votes, just shy of Trump's more than 76.5 million votes.
+According to the latest numbers, Kamala Harris received almost 75 million votes, just shy of Trump's slightly more than 77 million votes.

 According to Google, 22.45 million people work for the various levels of government in the United States.